ewaters/altsql-shell/ISSUES.md

    myqslc> show tables limit 100;
    Error at pos 17, line 1

- * If MySQL server has gone away, it doesn't reconnect
+ * If MySQL server has gone away, it doesn't communicate that it reconnects